ComputationalRegulatoryGenomicsICL/cageflow/README.md

 where
 * `--bsgenome` specifies the BSgenome R package to use.
 If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below);
-* `--fasta` specifies a full path to a FASTA file containing a reference genome.
+* `--fasta` specifies a path to a FASTA file containing a reference genome.
 This option is mandatory, unless `--index` is set.
 This option is mutually exclusive with `--index` and by default (when the `STAR` aligner is used) also requires the `--chromsizes` option.
-If `bowtie2` is used instead (see the `--bowtie2` option below), then the `--chromsizes` option should not be set.
-* `--chromsizes` specifies a full path to a TSV file with a list of chromosome sizes for the genome provided with the `--fasta` option.
+* `--chromsizes` specifies a path to a TSV file with a list of chromosome sizes for the genome provided with the `--fasta` option.
 This option is mutually exclusive with `--index` and `--bowtie2` and, by default (when the `STAR` aligner is used), must accompany the `--fasta` option.
 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.
 * `--input` specifies the input CSV samplesheet.
 * [OPTIONAL_ARGUMENTS]:
     * `--bowtie2` switches the aligner from `STAR` to `bowtie2`.
-This option is mutually exclusive with `--gtf`, `--splicesites` and `--chromsizes`.
+This option is mutually exclusive with `--gtf`, `--splicesites` and `--chromsizes` but is compatible with either `--index` or `--fasta`.
-    * `--gtf` specifies a full path to a GTF file with the genome annotation to use in the construction of a `STAR` genome index.
+    * `--gtf` specifies a path to a GTF file with the genome annotation to use in the construction of a `STAR` genome index.
 This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
-    * `--splicesites` specifies a full path to a TSV file with a list of splice junctions (see the STAR manual, ... section, for the format).
+    * `--splicesites` specifies a path to a TSV file with a list of splice junctions (see the STAR manual, ... section, for the format).
 This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
-    * `--params-trimgalore` specifies any options that can be passed to `TrimGalore!`.
-Useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of fixed sequences from the 5'-end of the forward and reverse read).
+    * `--params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
+Useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of fixed sequences from the 5'-ends of the forward and reverse reads).
+The parameters for `TrimGalore!` must be put in single quotes.
-    * `--nogtrim` makes the pipeline to skip the G-trimming step with `cutadapt` (executed after `TrimGalore!`).
-Useful for processing non-CAGE data (for example, CAGEscan reads which do not have a 5'-located `G` but instead require the removal from the 5'-end of the forward read of a fixed sequence ending with `GGG`).
+    * `--nogtrim` makes the pipeline skip the G-trimming step (done with `cutadapt` and executed after `TrimGalore!`, see the map above).
+This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not have a 5'-`G` but instead require the removal of a fixed sequence ending with `GGG` from the 5'-end of the forward read).
+The option can be used together with `--params-trimgalore`.
-    * `--dedup` switches on PCR duplicate removal (not shown on the pipeline map and switched off by default).
+    * `--dedup` switches on PCR duplicate removal (not shown in the pipeline map above and is switched off by default).
-    * `--dist N` sets an optical duplicate distance `N` to remove optical duplicates, in addition to PCR duplicates (see [`samtools markdup`](https://www.htslib.org/doc/samtools-markdup.html), option `-d`).
+    * `--dist L` sets an optical duplicate distance `L` to remove optical duplicates, in addition to PCR duplicates (see [`samtools markdup`](https://www.htslib.org/doc/samtools-markdup.html), option `-d`).
 This option requires `--dedup`.
     * `-profile` is a Nextflow option that specifies a config file to use with Nextflow on a given machine.
 See [`nf-core/configs`](https://github.com/nf-core/configs) for ready-to-use institutional configs, including the one for Jex (the high-performance computing cluster of the [Laboratory of Medical Sciences](https://lms.mrc.ac.uk/)).
 Also, see the [Jex wiki](https://hpcwiki.lms.mrc.ac.uk/docs/software/software/workflow_managers/#nextflow) on how to run Nextflow on Jex.
 Alternatively, this option can be used to specify the containerization technology to use.
-    * `-w` sets a full path to a work directory for Nextflow.
+    * `-w` is a Nextflow option that specifies a path to the Nextflow work directory.

 ### Examples